akemin-dayo/make-mb41-osx/README.md

 * Brightness control — I found the PCI register that controls brightness, but I haven't been able to actually set the brightness yet.
 Still looking into it.
 * X3100 QECI acceleration — **OS X is still very usable without this, because the X3100 framebuffer still works.** So you will still be able to use change resolutions, external displays, and use all 144MB of VRAM, etc.
 * Display wake from sleep — Sleeping and waking works, but graphics completely fail to re-initialise.
 Probably something to do with missing QECI acceleration.
-* [10.11 only] USB is completely broken on OS X 10.11.
-It's an issue with AppleUSBEHCIPCI.
-Apparently [macosxbootloader](https://github.com/Piker-Alpha/macosxbootloader) works around this on the boot.efi level, should figure out how that works and see if a similar fix will work for the MacBook4,1.
+* [10.11 only] USB support is completely broken on OS X 10.11.
+Unfortunately, Apple removed support for the UHCI controller used in the ICH7 chipset (found in the MacBook4,1) entirely from OS X 10.11.
+Another developer seems to have gotten USB working on ICH7 by replacing the 10.11 USB stack with 10.10's, but I'm not too comfortable with this idea. tl;dr: Things don't look good for 10.11 on the MacBook4,1 (● ˃̶͈̀ロ˂̶͈́)੭ꠥ⁾⁾

 ### Okay, what works?
 * Well... everything else. :P **This includes FaceTime/iMessage/parts of Continuity (SMS Forwarding, iPhone phone call forwarding), too!**